Nicholas-Mercado/reading-notes/c301/class-11.md

 **What kind of data is a good fit for an SQL database?**
 **Give a real world example.**

-good fit for the complex query intensive environment
+Good fit for the complex query intensive environment

 **What kind of data is a good fit a NoSQL database?**
 **Give a real world example.**